 Jurassic World (2015) Director: Colin Trevorrow

-Jurassic World is rollicking adventure if you can shut your brain off for a couple hours and simply enjoy all the explosive special effects.
-The idea of the Indominous Rex serves as a kind of meta-commentary on the nature of these endless zombie franchise reboots –a hideous genetic hybrid, coupled with an infectious audience hungry for the shock of the new.
-It is a cynical perspective from writers who are fully aware that a sequel for Jurassic Park can only ever be contrived or superficial.
+Jurassic World is a rollicking adventure if you can shut your brain off for a couple hours and simply enjoy all the explosive special effects.
+The idea of the Indominous Rex serves as a kind of meta-commentary on the nature of endless Hollywood reboots of zombie franchises –each one a new hideous genetic hybrid, reliant upon an infectious audience hungry for the shock of the new.
+Jurassic World offers a winking perspective from writers who are fully aware that a sequel for Jurassic Park can only ever be contrived or superficial.
 Still, this kind of self-aware franchise reboot is the right movie for a certain kind of moviegoer these days.